About Real Estate Registration Trustee

 Real Estate Registration Trustee

-The system of Trustee Offices was introduced in Dubai in 2013 to simplify access to real estate services for residents, non-residents and companies.
-At the same time, it helped reduce the workload of the emirate's main property authority — the Dubai Land Department (DLD).
+The system of trustee offices was introduced in Dubai in 2013 to simplify access to real estate services for residents, non-residents, and companies.
+At the same time, it helped reduce the workload of the emirate's main property authority—the Dubai Land Department (DLD).

-- Real Estate Services Trustee Offices, which manage rental-related procedures such as Ejari and other supporting services.
+The initiative established two specialised categories: Real Estate Registration Trustee Offices, responsible for registering sales, transfers, mortgages, and title deeds; and Real Estate Services Trustee Offices, which manage rental-related and non-transactional procedures such as Ejari registration, property valuation, and supporting certificate services.

 The Role of Real Estate Registration Trustees in Dubai

 A Real Estate Registration Trustee is an entity officially licensed by the Dubai Land Department (DLD) to carry out and register real estate transactions on its behalf.
-Trustee Offices are authorised to handle property registration, title deed transfers, mortgage registration, and the issuance of official ownership documents.
-Trustee offices process a wide range of real estate transactions, including:
+Trustee offices are authorised to handle property registration, title deed transfer in Dubai, mortgage registration, and the issuance of official ownership documents.
+EGSH is a certified Real Estate Registration Trustee, providing secure, legally compliant registration services directly through the DLD system.

-At the same time, a Trustee Office authorised by the Dubai Land Department is not responsible for registering companies that operate in supporting or related fields.
-These processes are handled through other official channels:
+At the same time, a trustee office authorised by the Dubai Land Department is not responsible for registering companies that operate in supporting or related fields.
+These processes are handled through other official channels.

-- Properties supplier registration – companies supplying building materials, equipment or furniture must register directly through the Dubai Land Department's procurement portal (eSupply) or via the developer's own vendor registration platform.
+Properties supplier registration, companies supplying building materials, equipment, or furniture, must register directly through the Dubai Land Department's procurement portal (eSupply) or via the developer's own vendor registration platform.

-- Property agent registration – real estate brokers and agencies must be registered with the Real Estate Regulatory Agency (RERA) through the Trakheesi system.
-This process is supported by Real Estate Services Trustee Offices, which provide access to RERA's licensing and brokerage registration services.
+Property agent registration, for real estate brokers and agencies, must be completed with the Real Estate Regulatory Agency (RERA) through the Trakheesi system.

 Why Choosing an Approved Property Registration Trustee in Dubai Matters